 2.4.
 Confidentiality

-The content of emails, support tickets, or any other correspondence with High School Esports League administration is deemed strictly confidential information.
+The content of emails, support tickets, or any other correspondence with High School Esports League administration is deemed strictly confidential information and will not be discussed or communicated with any unaffiliated party.
+This includes match disputes and player/roster consequences.
 The publication of such material is prohibited without express written consent from the High School Esports League.

 2.5 Match Broadcasting